KatherineMichel/digital-commonplace/README.md

 https://jvns.ca/blog/2020/06/19/a-little-bit-of-plain-javascript-can-do-a-lot/ | A little bit of plain Javascript can do a lot

 Julia
-https://twitter.com/b0rk/status/1280873423988719619 | Julia Evans on Twitter: "how to give good feedback https://t.co/sEY2bMG3NF" / Twitter https://jvns.ca/blog/2017/09/03/telling-people-what-you-re-working-on/ | Telling people what you're working on - Julia Evans https://jvns.ca/blog/2017/03/20/blogging-principles/ | Blogging principles I use - Julia Evans
+https://jvns.ca/blog/answer-questions-well/ | How to answer questions in a helpful way https://twitter.com/b0rk/status/1280873423988719619 | Julia Evans on Twitter: "how to give good feedback https://t.co/sEY2bMG3NF" / Twitter https://jvns.ca/blog/2017/09/03/telling-people-what-you-re-working-on/ | Telling people what you're working on - Julia Evans https://jvns.ca/blog/2017/03/20/blogging-principles/ | Blogging principles I use - Julia Evans